yanweiw/LIVnet/README.md

 ### Classification

 This is the innovative aspect of this project: we use the first feature vector minus the second feature vector as a description of where the first image is relative to the second image in the feature space.
 We then train classifiers on this directional relative displacement.
-If the numerical value of a feature is proportional to the size of eyes and the individual who generated the data prefer large eyes, then a positive displacement in that feature dimension will contribute to some favoring over the first image in a pair.
+If the numerical value of a feature is proportional to the size of eyes and the individual who generated the data prefers large eyes, then a positive displacement in that feature dimension will contribute to some favoring over the first image in a pair.

 ![feature](images/feature.png)